 Pagan rituals commonly focus on honoring a deity or deities; observing natural cycles, such as seasonal changes or the waxing and waning of the moon; or celebrating rites of passage, such as birth, transitioning into adulthood, marriage, and death.
 Although the form of ritual varies by tradition, Pagan rituals tend to engage the participants physically.
 Rituals often include drumming, chanting, and dancing.
 Some Pagans offer food or drink to their gods or ancestors; these offerings may be shared by the participants as part of a feast, or sometimes disposed of ritually.
-Representations of earth, air, fire, and water may also be employed for cleansing and consecration: for instance, participants might anoint themselves with salt water (earth and water) and burn incense (air and fire) as part of ritual preparation.
+Representations of earth, air, fire, and water may also be employed for cleansing and consecration; for instance, participants might anoint themselves with salt water (earth and water) and burn incense (air and fire) as part of ritual preparation.

 Pagans generally do not proselytize and, while classes and retreats may introduce people to the path, the initiative to practice is with each individual.
 Some Pagans also participate in other religious communities such as churches or synagogues.
 From the 1970s through the early 1990s, the source of growth in Paganism was through small groups—variously called groves, nests, covens, or circles.
-After the mid-1990s, the availability of Internet and communications technology increased access to religious material for geographically isolated Pagans, who slowly grew into a majority in the movement.
+After the mid-1990s, the availability of the internet and communications technology increased access to religious material for geographically isolated Pagans, who slowly grew into a majority in the movement.

 Although some Pagans still practice regularly in either small private or large public groups, many are “solitaries,” meaning they practice alone and may only gather with a group for special occasions.
-Sociologist Helen Berger reports that as many as 79 percent of American Pagans today may identify as solitary.
+Sociologist Helen Berger reports that as many as 79% of American Pagans today may identify as solitary.
 Most do not celebrate within a specific temple or building, though there are a few Pagan temple buildings in the United States.
 On the whole, Pagans prefer to worship out of doors, or else in private homes and rented halls.